Complete Dentures in Medina, OH

 Fabricating complete dentures in this way is very precise.
 Some patients prefer to go this route because it gives them a more stable denture.
 Some patients do not like this option and request that they have dentures made at the day their teeth are extracted.
 These are called immediate dentures.

-The drawback of this procedure is that the denture will not fit optimal after the surgery as the gums are bleeding and swollen. this dentures therefore needs several relines until your gums are fully healed.
+The drawback of this procedure is that the denture will not fit optimally after the surgery as the gums are bleeding and swollen.
+These dentures, therefore, need several relines until your gums are fully healed.
 We ask all our patients to use these dentures until their gums are completely healed up at which point a new complete denture should be made.
 Many of our patients opt for this.

-Usually, immediate dentures need to be relined within 2-6 months because of tissue changes that take place following the extractions completed at the day of denture delivery.
+Usually, immediate dentures need to be relined within 2-6 months because of tissue changes that take place following the extractions completed on the day of denture delivery.